apache/pulsar/site2/docs/functions-concepts.md

 :::note

-Currently, window function is only available in Java.
+Currently, window function is only available in Java, and does not support `MANUAL` and  `Effectively-once` delivery semantics.

 :::